JacquemontLab/FunBAT/README.md

 ### Multiple Gene Sets Input

-For functions analyzing multiple gene sets (FunBurd_multiple_gene_sets), the input should be structured as:
+For functions analyzing multiple gene sets (FunBAT_multiple_gene_sets), the input should be structured as:

 #### Format